CritterRibs/Not-before-we-get-pizza/README.md

 I do ***NOT*** have this to be weird with kids (not because ive had those accusations b4 but just in case /gen) as someone who was groomed at around 9/10 i would rather shred my skin than do that to a child

-this is genuinely just me attempting to allow myself to have some whimsy back in my life and try and just have better coping mechanisms that isn't self destructive.
+This is genuinely just me attempting to allow myself to have some whimsy back in my life and try and just have better coping mechanisms that isn't self destructive.

 ***I FREELY BLOCK***

+***PLS PLS PLS INT WITH VERY EXTREME CAUTION AND CARE!!!!!*** unfortunately fo da both of us i am sensitive sometimes but im also super slow sometimes and fail to catch onto things/when i say something that comes off as mean (im so sorry)

 ![c7ecf28f64a0dc2c8741e7a33b044f0a](https://github.com/user-attachments/assets/e6cb1bf8-9ab7-4a5a-9112-c60c9c948cec)